 A unique part of the Pomegranate program is its use of Public Space Rangers, professionals who donate time to projects.
 Areas of expertise include landscape designers, architects and engineers.
-The Public Space Rangers guided the improvement of ground surfacing at the Hunter’s site, the construction of the stage and outdoor furniture, and enhancements which were of a more artistic nature to bring in color and interest.
+The Public Space Rangers guided the improvement of ground surfacing at the Hunter’s site, construction of the stage and outdoor furniture, and enhancements which were of a more artistic nature to bring in color and interest.

-The first design meeting for the project was held on June 11, 2011, with about ninety people in attendance.
+The first design meeting for the Gathering Place project was held on June 11, 2011, with about ninety people in attendance.
 It was a full-day workshop to solicit ideas and develop them based upon realistic site and budget limitations, materials availability and estimated construction costs.
 Four concept plans were developed, then the volunteer design professionals from the Pomegranate Center and the Public Space Rangers worked on creating a final plan.
 The result was approved by Bill Hunter Jr. who represented the Hunter family.

 Poles, which are reminiscent of trees, were decoratively painted green and were arranged in patterns radiating out from the performance stage in the northeast corner of the site.
-The poles could also serve a useful function for the Hunter tree sales as supports and dividers of the Christmas tree sections.
+The poles can serve a useful function for the Hunter tree sales as dividers of the Christmas tree sections.

 The Gathering Place site contributes to the “sense of place” in the neighborhood.
 Upon closer inspection one can see colorfully inscribed cement paving tiles which enhance the walkways, and movable seating which can be arranged for audiences at a performance, or to create conversation areas.
 The additional poles which were put in are artistic but also serve to visually frame the space.
 The poles help the eye to measure and divide the space between the poles as outdoor rooms instead of a vast empty lot.

 Seeing the space as something, a Gathering Place, lets people know that “community” is happening here.
-Even more than the physical improvements to the site, the newly named Gathering Place at Hunter’s has become a center for neighborhood activities.
-In the time since its creation in 2011, the Gathering Place has been used for the Wedgwood Art Festival, two Emergency Preparedness Drills, Outdoor Cinema, Sustainable NE Seattle festivals, fruit stand sales in summer, pumpkin sales in October and numerous other community meetings, events and festivals.
+Even more than the physical improvements to the site, the newly named Gathering Place at Hunter Tree Farm has become a center for neighborhood activities.
+In the time since its creation in the summer of 2011, the Gathering Place has been used for the Wedgwood Art Festival, Emergency Preparedness Drills, Wedgwood Outdoor Cinema, Sustainable NE Seattle festivals, fruit stand sales in summer, pumpkin sales in October and numerous other community meetings, events and festivals.

 Anyone is welcome to use the Gathering Place for a picnic, children’s birthday party, or as a place to sit and watch Wedgwood go by.
-The volunteers who work on maintaining the Gathering Place and scheduling events are called “Hunter Gatherers.”
+The volunteers who work on maintaining the Gathering Place and who do event scheduling are called “Hunter Gatherers.”
 They have a calendar for site use and reservations.
 Some of the uses are that in summer there is a berry sales stand at Hunters, and in October there is a pumpkin sales lot.
 From Thanksgiving through Christmas each year, the Hunter Tree Farm property is used for their annual tree sales.